adamslab-ub/Getting-Set-Up/Mac Guides/Bitcraze Client Setup.md

 ***

 # Introduction

+>Note: If you are not able to set up the Bitcraze Client on your Mac, its okay.
+You can still try setting up Crazyswarm 2 on your Mac.
+You will just not be able to change the address and firmware of the Crazyflie.
+You can ask Eric Butcher to do that for you.
+Skip this guide and follow the [Complete Guide to Setting up Crazyswarm 2 on Ubuntu VM 22.04 on Mac](Complete%20Guide.md) to set up Crazyswarm 2 on your Mac.

 We would be following the [official Bitcraze Client documentation](https://www.bitcraze.io/documentation/repository/bitcraze-client-python/master/getting_started/) to setup the Bitcraze Client on our Mac.

 # Installing Python 3.10